iozsaygi/iozsaygi.github.io/_posts/2024-06-03-embedding-custom-environment-variables-to-the-mail-templates-in-TeamCity.md

 Well, that's it.
 We learned how to add a small but really effective feature to our TeamCity CI pipeline.
 What you can do with this is pretty much up to your imagination and project requirements.
 ### Conclusion
 Now that was pretty niche content, I assume!
 It was really fun to tackle with TeamCity, and I definitely had a smoother experience than Jenkins.
-Maybe I'll write a blog post about the differences between TeamCity and Jenkins one day.
+Maybe I'll write a blog post about the differences I experienced between TeamCity and Jenkins one day.

 Thank you for reading it through!